bigkwii/cutting-plane-game-2/NOTES.md

 # Notes

-I'm kinda forgetful, so this is to save my thoughts and headspace into secondary storage.
+I'm kinda forgetful, so this .md is here for me to save my thoughts and headspace into secondary storage.

 ## WED 2024-06-12